CarJem/ManiacEditor/docs/entities/Platform.rst

     * 7 - OOZ Moving Spike Platforms; They move back and forth when they hit walls.
     * 8 - Waiting Moving Platforms; These Wait for the Player to be on top of them, and when the player is, it will move to its destination.
     * 9 - Waiting Moving Platforms(with Bobbing); These Wait for the Player to be on top of them, and when the player is, it will move to its destination.
-    * 10 - Follows Player?
+    * 10 - Moves when player is standing on them
     * 11 - Circular TMZ2 Style Platform Lift Thing?
 (IDK)

 **Amplitude:**